openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [GNOME 3.0 cleanup: Call to module developers](http://blogs.gnome.org/aklapper/2010/04/13/gnome-3-0-cleanup-call/)

-"I was recently asked (Czech link) â€œOn a scale from 0 to 10 for GNOME 3 as planned to be where would the development be now?â€ My answer was â€œFrom my limited point of view currently a 7: Lots of work done, lots of work still to do.â€ And I started wondering: How much work is left in the cleanup area?
+"I was recently asked (Czech link) “On a scale from 0 to 10 for GNOME 3 as planned to be where would the development be now?”
+My answer was “From my limited point of view currently a 7: Lots of work done, lots of work still to do.”
+And I started wondering: How much work is left in the cleanup area?
 Now that 2.30 is out module developers must spend some time now to get their module(s) ready for GNOME 3.0."

 ###  Reports